codepath/android_guides/Constructing-View-Layouts.md

 Android activities (screens) use layouts as a container for view controls, and layouts can actually contain other nested layouts as well.
 Nearly all Android activities have layout containers similar to the way that most HTML documents use "divs" to contain other content.

-There are two very commonly used layouts and then many more specialized layouts that are used in only very particular cases.
+There are a few very commonly used layouts and then many more specialized layouts that are used in only very particular cases.
 The bread and butter layouts are **LinearLayout**, **RelativeLayout**, and **FrameLayout**.

+It's important to note the class hierarchy of these View Layouts.
+Each of them subclass `ViewGroup`, which itself subclasses `View`.
+That means it is perfectly legal to pass a layout such as `LinearLayout` as an argument for something that takes `View` as a parameter.  `ViewGroup` also contains the nested static class `LayoutParams` which is used for creating or editing layouts in code.
+Keep in mind that each subclass of `ViewGroup`, such as `LinearLayout`, has its own nested static class `LayoutParams` that's a subclass of `ViewGroup.LayoutParams`.
+When creating View Layouts in code, beginners will often confuse the many different available `LayoutParams` classes and run into hard to catch problems.

 ## LinearLayout

 In a linear layout, like the name suggests, all the elements are displayed in a single direction either *horizontally* or *vertically* and this behavior is specified in `android:orientation` which is an attribute of the node `LinearLayout`.

-All children of a LinearLayout are stacked one after the other.
+All children of a LinearLayout are displayed sequentially based on the order they are defined within the layout.
 A LinearLayout respects *margins* between children and the *gravity* (right, center, or left alignment) of each child.

 Common view attributes you might see used in a LinearLayout: